lulzzz/datalayer/docs/docs/kuber/index.md

 Kuber is plain Kubernetes, simple.

-It will help you to create and manage your cluster.
+It will help you create and manage your K8S cluster.

-## Kuber an Amazon AWS
+## Kuber on Amazon AWS

 This are the steps to deploy your development (unsecure) Kubernetes cluster on Amazon with AWS EC2.